 Disclaimer: I don't own Teen Titans, La Sabornne, The Cluny, or Sonnet 137 (I think, I know it's Shakespeare)...
 Oh, or the Seventh Unicorn.

 She was older than him, a year and a half.
 She 20, he 19.
-She was mature past her years, which often left him wondering why she bothered with an immature, frivolous, irresponsible and lacking in any sort of common sense.
+She was mature past her years, which often left him wondering why she bothered with him: immature, frivolous, irresponsible and lacking in any sort of common sense.
 But who could blame him?
 He was in love.
-In love with Paris, with the French language, with the idea of being young and free in foreign land, in love with the lack of responsibility and lack of obligation to anyone or anything that came with youth.
+In love with Paris, with the French language, with the idea of being young and free in foreign land.
+In love with the lack of responsibility and lack of obligation to anyone or anything that came with youth.

 He was in love with her.
 And at times, he thought she loved him too.